AbsaOSS/pramen/README.md

     ## Only one of these following two options should be specified
     # Optionally repartition the dataframe according to the specified number of partitions
     number.of.partitions = 10
-    # Optionally repartition te dataframe according to the number of records per partition
+    # Optionally repartition the dataframe according to the number of records per partition
     records.per.partition = 1000000

     # If true (default), the data will be saved even if it does not contain any records.
 If false, the saving will be skipped